Michael M. Scott

 - Email: email@example.com

-The lab is focused on investigating the neuronal circuits involved in the control of food intake and food reward using mouse genetic models.
+Neuronal circuits involved in the control of food intake and food reward using mouse genetic models

 Understanding the drive to feed and the neuronal pathways driving both homeostatic and hedonic feeding is the principle aim of the laboratory.
 Through gene deletion and re-expression studies, targeted to select brain nuclei, we aim to better understand the role of specific neurotransmitters, hormones and epigenetic processes in the regulation of feeding behavior.